inouye-lab/feature-shift/README.md

 # Feature Shift

-Greeting!
+Greetings!
 This repository is the code for the paper:

 > Feature Shift Detection: Localizing Which Features Have Shifted via Conditional Distribution Tests
->
 > Sean M. Kulinski, Saurabh Bagchi, David I. Inouye
->
 > *Neural Information Processing Systems* (NeurIPS), 2020.

 If you use this code, please do us a favor and cite this paper via: